OriBenNun/Oversight_UI_Toolkit_Test/README.md

 3. Use the search bar to filter nodes by name (case-insensitive, partial match, finds both groups and layers)
 4. Use the expand/collapse arrow on the left of the group's name to expand/collapse the group
-5. Use the visibility toggle on the rightside of the node's layer to "hide"/"show" the layer (mutates the underlying data, but the toggle is the only visual indicator of the visibility state)
+5. Use the visibility toggle on the rightside of the node's layer to "hide"/"show" the layer (mutates the underlying data, but the toggle is the only visual indicator of the visibility state with a **tri-state** checkbox visualization)

 ##### Unity version used: 6000.4.5f1